 I’m replacing the standard n-router supplied by Virgin Media to their top tier customers (60 Mbps plan).
 In both cases, I’ve left the default settings – no channel adjustments were made, so the routers chose whatever they thought was the least crowded channel.
 For reference, here’s the technical details of the old and new networks (from the MacBook Air, mobile devices were limited to n-speeds):

 Typically in a home network, it’s your internet speed that provides the data bottleneck.
 In my case, the slow WiFi speeds mean I couldn’t fully utilise the 60 Mbps broadband from mobile devices.
 To test the WiFi speed then, Speedtest app illustrates a small difference.

 It should also be noted that the higher speeds on the AirPort Extreme were much more consistent – it took a few tries to get even 19 Mbps from the old router – most resulted in less than 1 Mbps – you can see this inconsistency on the rate graphs above.
-This could be due to other factors of course, like network utilisation or interference, but the 32 Mbps from AirPort Extreme was obtained first time, every time.
+This could be due to other factors of course, like network utilization or interference, but the 32 Mbps from AirPort Extreme was obtained first time, every time.
 In terms of range and coverage, I saw no additional benefit for mobile devices – the signal dropped completely a few houses down the road, as always.

 On a MacBook Air, speed tests were done by measuring the transfer times for a 1.7 GB file from my wired NAS.
 Again, no changes were made to the NAS itself.